meesterkurt/joyofprofessionallearning/_posts/2017-10-14-stand-up-faculty-meeting.markdown

 The meeting is not mandatory but strongly encouraged.

-To START the Meeting:
+To START the meeting:
 ------

-The timekeeper sets the clock for 15 minutes
+The timekeeper sets the clock for 15 minutes.

 The administrator AKA The Scrum Master starts the meeting with announcements.
 The need to knows.